Prayer Points: January 2026

 - Pray the Lord’s hedge of protection around the IDF soldiers who are still in Gaza.

 - Pray for the protection of the Christians who remain in Gaza.
-Our latest information says that there are now around 570.
-Many Christians have taken the opportunity to leave Gaza.
+Our latest information says that there are now around 470.

 - Pray for Gaza Baptist Church’s amazing outreach work.
 They continue to provide hot food and clean water to the people of Gaza.
 Pray for all those inside and outside Gaza who are making this possible.